winkhanh/CSC313_Flix/README.md

 #### BONUS

-- [ ] Implement a shared element transition when user clicks into the details of a movie (1 point).
+- [x] Implement a shared element transition when user clicks into the details of a movie (1 point).
 - [x] Trailers for popular movies are played automatically when the movie is selected (1 point).
   - [x] When clicking on a popular movie (i.e. a movie voted for more than 5 stars) the video should be played immediately.
   - [x] Less popular videos rely on the detailed page should show an image preview that can initiate playing a YouTube video.
 - [ ] Add a play icon overlay to popular movies to indicate that the movie can be played (1 point).
 - [ ] Apply data binding for views to help remove boilerplate code.
 (1 point)
 - [ ] Add a rounded corners for the images using the Glide transformations.
-(1 point)
+(1 point) (Cannot resolved the library)

 ---